RobertTalbert/discretecs/activities/module7/bc-video-4-script.md

 We already did this in a special case earlier, when we were counting bit strings and subsets.
 We said that we can form a subset of a finite set by voting for it using a ballot, and then noticed that every ballot is really just a bit string in disguise.
 That mapping of ballots onto bitstrings was a bijection, so the number of subsets and the number of bit strings was the same.

 So let's do something similar now.
 We're going to build a bijection from the set of k-element subsets of an n-element set, to the set of n-bit strings with weight k.
-We never really came up with a formula for the s
+We never really came up with a formula for the size of the first set, just a method for counting it that involved doing an incorrect count and then dividing off by an error factor to correct it.
+But we do have a number for the second set, namely Bnk which we can get by repeated application of a recurrence relation.
+Once we have a bijection, we can conclude that Bnk also counts the first collection.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3MTE5NDUwMV19
+eyJoaXN0b3J5IjpbLTUzNzk3MTMwNV19
 -->